jgkramer/CleaningDataAssignment/README.md

 ### 6. Final output.

-Finally, this final data frame is output via write.table to a text file via `write.table`.
+Finally, this final data frame is output to a text file via `write.table`.
 The code below will read it in.

 ```{r message = FALSE, warning = FALSE}
 testDF = read.table(file = "output.txt", header = TRUE)